cbfacademy/java-api-assessment/README.md

 2. Unit tests for at least one class
 3. Data storage in a MySQL database
 4. Exception handling
-5. Evidence of inheritance
-6. Good use of HTTP Protocols - methods, request and response, have full CRUD operations supported
+6. Full use of HTTP protocols - methods, request and response, have full CRUD operations supported
 7. Documentation

 ### Learning Outcomes